Extreme Heat and Sun Safety

 Summers in our region are famous for having temperatures over 90 degrees and extremely high humidity.
 Extreme heat causes many dangers — to people, animals and infrastructure.
-Around 100 Americans die each year from extreme heat, and many more suffer through over-exertion and heat-related stress.
+Hundreds of Americans die each year from extreme heat, and many more suffer through over-exertion and heat-related stress.
 Pets react to extreme heat through reduced feeding and increased respiration; while livestock can shut down production to help cool themselves.
 In addition, as there is greater emphasis on air conditioners and other cooling devices, there is a greater risk for power outages that can further impact our lives.

 What is a Heat Wave?